 You may change your election by contacting your financial professional or the trustee.
-Once you elect to participate in a reinvestment program, the trustee will automatically reinvest your distributions into additional units at their net asset value on the distribution date.
+Once you elect to participate in a reinvestment program, the trustee will automatically reinvest your distributions into additional units at their net asset value three business days prior to the distribution date.
 We waive the sales fee for reinvestments into units of your trust.
 We cannot guarantee that units will always be available for reinvestment.
-If units are unavailable, vou will receive cash distributions.
+If units are unavailable, you will receive cash distributions.
 We may discontinue these options at any time without notice.

 In some cases, your trust might pay a special distribution if it holds an excessive amount of principal pending distribution.
 For example, this could happen as a result of a merger or similar transaction involving a company whose stock is in your portfolio.
 In addition, your trust may pay a special distribution in order to maintain the qualification of the trust as a regulated investment company or to provide funds to make any distribution for a taxable year in order to avoid imposition of any income or excise tax on undistributed income in the trust.
-The amount of your distributions will vary from time to time as companies change their dividends or trust expenses change.
+The amount of vour distributions will vary from time to time as companies change their dividends or trust expenses change.

-Reinvest in your Trust.
+Reinvest in Your Trust.
 You can keep your money working by electing to reinvest your distributions in additional units of your trust.
 The easiest way to do this is to have your financial professional purchase units with one of the Reinvestment CUSIP numbers listed in the "Investment Summary" section of this prospectus.
 You may also make or change your election by contacting your financial professional or the trustee.
+This reinvestment option may be subject to availability or limitation by the broker-dealer or selling firm.
+In certain circumstances, broker-dealers may suspend or terminate the offering of a reinvestment option at any time.